-The project put in place more efficient processes to procure public-private partnerships (PPP) and energy-performance-contracts (EPC), with reduced transaction costs, procurement periods and improved quality of documentation.
-It therefore improved the competitiveness of the PPP and EPC market and, in the long term, will boost the level of investment in infrastructure across Belgium.
-By assessing the procurement route chosen to make an investment, a better allocation of public spending will be achieved
+- Define a more efficient process to procure PPP and EPC, with reduced transaction costs and procurement periods and improved quality of documentation.
+This documentation would improve the competitiveness of the PPP and EPC market and, in the longer term, boost the level of investment in infrastructure across Belgium;

-In the long term, it will help objectify the public debate on PPP and lead to a more consistent support at the political level.
+- Establish a better allocation of public spending by having an objective assessment of the procurement route chosen to make an investment.
+In the longer term, the decision-support tools under the form of a “Value for money” (VfM) will objectify the public debate on PPP and lead to a more consistent support at the political level

 The support provided will lead to a more standardised procurement process and contractual arrangements for both EPC and PPP projects.
 Thanks to this support, the EPC contracts can become an attractive alternative to energy savings for existing public buildings.
 The support will contribute to more efficient PPP process and contracts.
 Finally, the support will generate regular communication between the public and private sector on both EPC and PPP projects.